yogendra-singh-rathore/youtube_SRT_AI/README.md

 ## Features

-- Generate SRT files in Hindi using Assembly AI.
+- Generate SRT files in Hindi(you can Change language) using Assembly AI.
-- Translate Hindi SRT files into English.
+- Translate Hindi(you can Change language) SRT files into English.
 - Further translate English SRT files into multiple languages (German, Chinese, Japanese, etc.).
 - Compile SRT files into MP3.
 - Merge SRT with video to produce MP4 for timeline verification.